Shahroze16602/kotlin-interview-prep/chap2.md

-Great!
-Let's delve into the **Object-Oriented and Functional Concepts in Kotlin**, complete with detailed explanations, examples, and practical tasks to solidify your understanding.

----

 ## 2. Object-Oriented Programming (OOP) in Kotlin

 Object-Oriented Programming (OOP) is a paradigm centered around objects that encapsulate data and behavior.
 Kotlin, being a modern language, fully supports OOP principles, allowing for clean and maintainable code.